Comparing bifold door materials: wood, aluminium, composite and glass

-Hardwoods are an excellent choice for bifold doors due to their excellent insulation properties, durability and lifespan.
+Hardwoods are an excellent choice for external bifold doors due to their excellent insulation properties, durability and lifespan.
 If treated and maintained properly, hardwoods are resistant to mould and fungi meaning they are an excellent choice for external bifold doors.

 Main features of oak:

 Oak is the most popular types of hardwood for bifold doors.
 The main features of oak are:

 - Medium to coarse texture but can be veneered for a smooth feel